Anmol6/anmol6.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})
 <p>Hi!
 I'm an Engineering Physics undergrad at the University of British Columbia.
-My interest revolve around building useful technologies that can solve important world problems, particularly those faced by struggling communities.
+My interests revolve around building useful technologies that can solve important world problems, particularly those faced by struggling communities.
 As an Engineering Physics student, I benefit from both the perspective of 'first principles' thinking, and the knowledge of engineering applications. </p>